Deborah Haynes: Biography

+Personal life

+In August 2025, Haynes was left fighting for her life after falling ill with aHUS, an extremely rare kidney condition.
+Haynes was first diagnosed with the condition in January 2017, after it caused her to be hospitalised.

 Awards

 In 2008, Haynes won the inaugural Bevins Prize and an Amnesty International UK Media Award for her work documenting the dangers that Iraqi interpreters faced after the withdrawal of British troops from the country.
 She also campaigned for Iraqi interpreters to be allowed to live in the UK.

 She was awarded with an honorary degree from the University of Salford in Greater Manchester in 2011.